otzy/spreadsheet2array/README.md

                                                                          $col_names = false, $check_col_names = false)
 ```

-yes, many parameters, but usage is really simple
+yes, many parameters, but usage is really simple.
 Lets say you have a spreadsheet like the following one (column and row labels are not shown):

 | one | two | three  |